-Amy Adams returns to National's front bench but the fate of Simon Bridges remains unclear
+National leader Todd Muller's new caucus: Amy Adams returns, Simon Bridges' fate unclear

 But the fate of former National leader Simon Bridges remains unclear.

+Muller said he and Bridges have had "very good conversations" and a "robust debate".

+But Bridges was still making up his mind - Muller said this was "perfectly understandable".

-However Bridges' former deputy Paula Bennett has been shuffled down the shadow cabinet rankings.
+However Bridges' former deputy Paula Bennett has been shuffled down the shadow Cabinet rankings.
 She keeps the drug reform and women portfolio but loses social investment and social services.

+Asked if Bennett would stay on as an MP, Muller said "absolutely".

 READ MORE: